 User Stories are short and simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 It´s called User Story because you put the user into focus.
 Therefore a User Story should lead to a product increment that can be seen valuable from the user- or business perspective.

-In addition, organizational structures are often formed by their corresponding architecture layers, for example: UI/UX people form a organizational unit, Java developers form a unit, technical writers form a unit, QA engineers form a unit and so on.
+Also, organizational structures are often formed by their corresponding architecture layers, for example, UI/UX people form an organizational unit, Java developers form a unit, technical writers form a unit, QA engineers form a unit and so on.
 These units sometimes are called teams.
-In many cases none of these “teams” alone is able to deliver a valuable feature to the user.
-Which means, costs in terms of understanding, splitting, designing, building, testing and putting into operation are pretty high because the different “teams” need to be coordinated and are interdependent up to the level that they are blocking each other, because everyone is waiting for someone else to get work done.
+In many cases, none of these “teams” alone can deliver a valuable feature to the user.
+Which means, costs in terms of understanding, splitting, designing, building, testing and putting into operation are pretty high because the different “teams” need to be coordinated and are interdependent up to the level that they are blocking each other because everyone is waiting for someone else to get work done.

-Therefore, when talking about splitting User Stories, it´s meant to split across all layers to come up with end-to-end solutions in each Sprint.
-The organizational structures have to follow in order to achieve a delivery-oriented organization.
+Therefore, when talking about splitting User Stories, it´s meant to cut across all layers to come up with end-to-end solutions in each Sprint.
+The organizational structures have to follow to achieve a delivery-oriented organization.
 Which leads to small, cross-functional teams, having every skill on-board that is needed to split, design, build, describe, test and deliver an end-to-end feature.
 This will speed up the feedback loop drastically and thus allows to speed up learning accordingly.
-The organizational change of course is difficult and requires experience and insight.
+The organizational change, of course, is difficult and requires experience and insight.
 The goal is to have teams being able to operate quick, with minimal interdependencies and end-to-end.

 Try the following patterns to split your User Stories:

-Of course there are teams considering the splitting process to be wasteful and instead finding the implementation of an unsplitted functionality to it´s completeness to be more straightforward and efficient.
-But recalling one of the named advantages from the beginning: Smaller pieces allow faster feedback.
+Of course, there are teams considering the splitting process to be wasteful and instead finding the implementation of an unsplit functionality to its completeness to be more straightforward and efficient.
+Recalling one of the advantages from the beginning: Smaller pieces allow faster feedback.
 Correction at an early point is more direct, much cheaper and will improve your results.